Skip to main content

 Giving great answers is just one part of the equation.
 When you ask killer questions like “What could I ask you to better understand the vision” or “What makes working here so good,” you’re gaining insight into values and processes while showing real interest.
 Allowing a church to woo you is a good thing!
 Give them the opportunity.

-8. Commonality is Key
+8. Finding Commonality is Key

 There is often what we call small talk when the interview begins.
 Take note; this is useful!
 You may notice quickly something you have in common with the interviewer or the church.
 Similarity helps the church find you relatable.
 It can go from a range of subjects.
 Noticing a book on the shelf behind the interviewer and mentioning how much you enjoyed reading it (only if you really did!) or discovering you both love sci-fi movies is good.
 Common friends or cities you’ve lived in are another example of this.

-9. Connect, Don’t Impress
+9. Connect, Don’t Impress Your Interviewer

 Many candidates want to impress churches with their accomplishments, education, or ministry background.
 They believe this is how you get valued, recognized, and stand out.
 Most will try to strike the organization’s attention.
 Forget that.